coventry/troncle/README.md

 `C-c t V` will ask you for a var to trace.
 This will be traced in the same way as it would be by `clojure.tools.trace/trace-vars`.
-For instance if you go back to `tst.clj`, type `C-c t V` and choose `capitalize`, hit `C-SPC` to specify an empty region, then `C-c t R` to run the test, you'll see something like the following output in the repl
+For instance if you go back to `tst.clj`, type `C-c t V` and choose `capitalize`, hit `M-< C-SPC` to specify an empty region at the top of the buffer, then `C-c t R` to run the test, you'll see something like the following output in the repl buffer:
-buffer:

 ```clojure
 TRACE t3710: (troncle.tst/capitalize "foo")